Dynamical neuroscience

 The dynamical systems approach to neuroscience is a branch of mathematical biology that utilizes nonlinear dynamics to understand and model the nervous system and its functions.
 In a dynamical system, all possible states are expressed by a phase space.
 Such systems can experience bifurcation (a qualitative change in behavior) as a function of its bifurcation parameters and often exhibit chaos.
 Dynamical neuroscience describes the non-linear dynamics at many levels of the brain from single neural cells to cognitive processes, sleep states and the behavior of neurons in large-scale neuronal simulation.

-Neurons have been modeled as nonlinear systems for decades now, but dynamical systems emerge in numerous other ways in the nervous system.
-From chemistry, chemical species models like the Gray–Scott model exhibit rich, chaotic dynamics.
-Dynamic interactions between extracellular fluid pathways reshapes our view of intraneural communication.
-Information theory draws on thermodynamics in the development of infodynamics which can involve nonlinear systems, especially with regards to the brain.
+Neurons have been modeled as nonlinear systems for decades, but dynamical systems are not constrained to neurons.
+Dynamical systems can emerge in other ways in the nervous system.
+Chemical species models, like the Gray–Scott model, can exhibit rich, chaotic dynamics.
+Intraneural communication is affected by dynamic interactions between extracellular fluid pathways.
+Information theory draws on thermodynamics in the development of infodynamics that can involve nonlinear systems, especially with regards to the brain.

 History

-One of the first well-known incidences in which neurons were modeled on a mathematical and physical basis was the integrate-and-fire model developed in 1907.
-Decades later, the discovery of the squid giant axon eventually led Alan Hodgkin and Andrew Huxley (half-brother to Aldous Huxley) to develop the Hodgkin–Huxley model of the neuron in 1952.
+One of the earliest models of the neuron was based on mathematical and physical modelling: the integrate-and-fire model, which was developed in 1907.
+Decades later, the discovery of the squid giant axon led Alan Hodgkin and Andrew Huxley (half-brother to Aldous Huxley) to develop the Hodgkin–Huxley model of the neuron in 1952.
 This model was simplified with the FitzHugh–Nagumo model in 1962.
 By 1981, the Morris–Lecar model had been developed for the barnacle muscle.

 These mathematical models proved useful and are still used by the field of biophysics today, but a late 20th century development propelled the dynamical study of neurons even further: computer technology.
 The largest issue with physiological equations like the ones developed above is that they were nonlinear.
 This made the standard analysis impossible and any advanced kinds of analysis included a number of (nearly) endless possibilities.
 Computers opened a lot of doors for all of the hard sciences in terms of their ability to approximate solutions to nonlinear equations.
 This is the aspect of computational neuroscience that dynamical systems encompasses.

 In 2007, a canonical text book was written by Eugene Izhikivech called Dynamical Systems in Neuroscience, assisting the transformation of an obscure research topic into a line of academic study.